ngebodh/GX_DL_Framework/README.md

 # A Scalable Framework for Closed-Loop Neuromodulation with Deep Learning

 This repository contains supporting code for the GX Framework.

-For an in-depth description of the framework and its detals please see the upcoming accompanying publication.
+A Preprint of this work is publicly available [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9882307/).
+ **Please cite this work as**:

+> Gebodh N, Miskovic V, Laszlo S, Datta A, Bikson M. A Scalable Framework for Closed-Loop Neuromodulation with Deep Learning. bioRxiv [Preprint].
+2023 Jan 20:2023.01.18.524615. doi: 10.1101/2023.01.18.524615.
+PMID: 36712027; PMCID: PMC9882307.

 A preview of this work can be seen below: